-Fellows will receive $2,500 at the beginning of the Fellowship, typically 4-6 weeks after the award announcement.
+Fellows will receive 50% of their award at the beginning of the Fellowship, typically 4-6 weeks after the award announcement.
 The balance of funding will be issued upon conclusion of the program, with receipt of the final report.

 I am enrolled in a travel course for the winter session.
 Can I apply for a Rose Service Learning Fellowship to supplement my trip?

 No. The Rose Service Learning Fellowship cannot be applied to winter session travel courses.

 My service learning project is based in Boston.
 Can some funding be used to supplement living expenses here in Boston?

 You may include some living expenses in your budget, using the form provided.
 Please refer to FAQ above regarding budgets which are not funded in full.

 Can I receive funding from other sources within the University as well as the Rose Fellowship?